 As I’ve said before, the CMA designation can open so many doors for you.
-Unlike CPAs who typically perform tax and audit work, CMAs have a broad range of job roles they are qualified to perform.
+Unlike a CPA, who typically performs tax and audit work, a CMA has a broad range of job roles they are qualified to perform.

 Some job titles that CMAs often hold include:

 - VP of Finance